Overwatch and pornography: Reactions

 When asked about the pornographic fan content, Kaplan stated that as someone who is "creatively responsible" for the franchise, he is concerned and hopes people realize many children play the game despite the T-rating.
 Regardless, Kaplan stated, "Nobody’s trying to step on anybody’s freedom of speech or any of that, like totally love people’s creative expression."

-As Overwatch pornography primarily makes use of official character models with appended genitalia, various takedown notices have been issued to creators of such content.
+As Overwatch pornography primarily makes use of official character models with appended genitalia, takedown notices have been issued to creators of such content.
 These notices have been issued by security firm Irdeto, which, according to news outlets, may have been hired by Blizzard to clean up unwanted fan content.
 Blizzard itself has not yet commented upon the large Overwatch porn scene.
 After one creator posted a screenshot of one such takedown notice on a Reddit message board, other creators started to come together in order to pressure Blizzard to stop.

 Prolific video game porn developer Studio FOW stated that it would not create Overwatch pornography after the studio got a cease-and-desist order from Blizzard in 2015 for their World of Warcraft–related projects.
 Writing in a blog post, the studio stated that "it's not a process I'm happy to repeat because I have better things to do than argue semantics all day with jumped up, tiny, hypocrite attorneys ... there are more important things in life such as looking out for my team and feeding families."

 Both James Stephanie Sterling and VentureBeats Jeff Grub described the abundance of fan works of Overwatch, pornographic or otherwise, as a good sign for the game's longevity.
 The influx of Pokémon-related pornography shortly after the release of Pokémon Go was compared to that of Overwatch.